inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api.md

 : A version identifier for the API.

 `warnings`
-: The warning messages reported when `failonwarnings` is turned on during API import.
+: The warning messages are reported when `failonwarnings` is turned on during API import.

 ## Examples